Home Photos Video FAQ Green Comps Neighborhood Contact

 I used the home as my home office for 13+ years, and wanted to make sure network performance within the house was as fast as possible.
 I also have some so-called Internet of Things devices that work better with wired network connections (either faster speed or more reliable, responsive connections vs wifi).
 So, most of the home has been wired with ethernet cabling.
 The overwhelming majority is Cat 5e or Cat 6, capable of gigabit per second speeds.
 A couple jacks are only Cat 5 for simple devices like kitchen webcams/assistants.
 My workstation, servers, and backup devices all needed better than what wifi often provides.

-There are ethernet jacks in the upper two bedrooms, two separate jacks in the main level bedroom, two jacks in the living room, one in the kitchen and two in the garage (used by EV charge station and security camera).
-All cabling runs to the workshop area, where I kept my internet service provider's network gear.
+There are ethernet jacks in the upper two bedrooms, two separate jacks in the main level bedroom, two jacks in the living room, one in the kitchen and two in the garage (used by our first EV charge station and security camera).
+All cabling runs to the workshop area, where I have a Leviton network cabinet on the wall, and kept my internet service provider's network gear.

 Is the unit on the garage wall an electric car charger?
 Can it charge my Tesla/other EV?